anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 are to follow the form for form-urlencoded media type as defined in [@!RFC1866].

-When an RDAP extension defines query parameters to be used with a URL path that is not defined by that RDAP extension, those query parameter names MUST be constructed in the same manner as URL path segments (that is, extension identifier + '_' + parameter name).
+When an RDAP extension defines query parameters, those query parameter names MUST be constructed in the same manner as URL path segments (that is, extension identifier + '_' + parameter name).